particle-iot/docs/src/content/en/shared/firmware.md

 However, if your device runs continuously for a long time, you may want to synchronize once per day or so.

-Note that this function sends a request message to the Cloud and then returns.
-The time on the device will not be synchronized until some milliseconds later when the Cloud responds with the current time between calls to your loop.

 ```C++
 #define ONE_DAY_MILLIS (24 * 60 * 60 * 1000)
 unsigned long lastSync = millis();